Creature types

 A puny youngster with bug-eyes, an over-large head, and a tenuous grasp on life.

-Mousy You’re subject to all the traits of Sort: Mouse.
+Mousy You have the traits of creature type: Mouse.

 Underdeveloped Your Scurry is capped at 4 and your Fortitude is capped at 2.
-After choosing this sort, curtail your skills appropriately.
 You may carry only one point of burden.

-Potential At the start of every session, a you receive 5 bonus XP.
-Additionally, every month, you have a 1 in 4 chance of becoming an adolescent.
-This changes your sort to Mouse, removing the traits of Pup.
+Potential At end of every session, receive 5 bonus XP.
+Every month after the age of 12, you have a 1 in 4 chance of becoming an adolescent.
+Your creature type changes to Mouse.

 Ragling